anniecherk/sweetpea/notes/VerifyingCompilerWriteUp.md

 Basically you've got a boolean string with n numbers, and you're going to split that in half into 2 strings with n/2 numbers.
 In the wiki example they make a boolean mask by bitshifting to select every other number, but the way you split the string doesn't actually matter.
 Then, you'll add those 2 n/2 numbers (using a n/2 sized adder!) resulting in an n/2 sum.
 Then repeat on the sum- divide into 2 n/4 length strings and add!
 Continue this until you have a total cumulative sum.
 Perfect.

 #### Half Adders, Full Adders & Ripple Carry (oh my!)
+**Half Adders**
+Okay, so let's take a moment to talk about how adder circuits work.
+Let's start simple: a half-adder takes two inputs A & B, and adds them, producing a sum S and a carry C. Adders are often represented with diagrams because they correspond to actual physical gates in hardware, but we just care about the logic.
+We can also confirm that the equations for the output bits are true by consulting a truth table:

+Diagrams & Equation & Truth Table

+**Full Adders**
+Diagrams & Equation & Truth Table

+**Ripple Carry Adders**
+Diagrams & Equation & Truth Table

 #### Pop Countin' with a Ripple Carry Adder
+Ok

 #### From Circuit to Solver